SpiderSec101/Web_Application_Security_Testing/Vulnerabilities/SQL Injection/DBMS_Identification.md

 - **MySQL-Specific Payloads**

-If these payload can trigger ant valid responses or errors the DBMS is likely My-SQL based.
+If these payload can trigger any valid responses or SQL errors the DBMS is likely My-SQL based.

       conv('a',16,2)=conv('a',16,2)
       connection_id()=connection_id()